oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

 - Create the DB Firewall policy to monitor DBA activity over network
 - Monitor DB Firewall violations and configure alerts for pro-active notifications
 - Monitor data exfiltration attempts

 <details>
 <summary>**Step 1: Enable the DB Firewall Monitoring**</summary>

 1. Now, go back to Security Central Console as *`AVADMIN`*

-2. Check the prerequisites of the Database Firewall (everything has been preset during the deployment of the Livelabs)
+2. Check the prerequisites of the Database Firewall (everything has been configured in the Livelabs)

     - Click on **Database Firewalls** tab (here dbfw must be up!)